abhisekdutta507/documentation/LLD/behavioral-design-patterns/README.md

 # Behavioral Design Pattern

+A behavioral design pattern is a type of software design pattern that focuses on how objects interact and communicate with each other.

+## Indexes

   * [Memento Pattern (Undo mechanism)](./memento-pattern/README.md)
   * [State Pattern (Canvas with multiple tools)](./state-pattern/README.md)
   * [Strategy Pattern (FileManager can that compress & upload files on S3 & Google Drive)](./strategy-pattern/README.md)